rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 >
 > TODO

-### Commercial businesses can use the Rust/Cargo logo on their website or social media site, in the context of an open source project that uses Rust.
+### Commercial businesses can use the Rust/Cargo logo on their website or social media site, only in the context of an open source project that uses Rust.

 - strongly agree
 - agree